LouisKlimek/GTA-V-360-Screenshot-maker/README.md

 1. Download Pictures.cs from [here](./360Pictures/360Pictures/Pictures.cs).

+2. Add the Pictures.cs file to the scripts folder in your GTA V root directory.

-2. While in-game press Numpad 1 to take one screenshot manually or Numpad 2 to activate automatic screenshots that will be taken every 30 metres.
+3. While in-game press Numpad 1 to take one screenshot manually or Numpad 2 to activate automatic screenshots that will be taken every 30 metres.

-3. Go to your GTA V Folder -> 360Pictures -> Choose one of the folders (each screenshot you take is saved with its coordinates).
+4. Go to your GTA V Folder -> 360Pictures -> Choose one of the folders (each screenshot you take is saved with its coordinates).

-4. Load p1.png - p50.png into Microsoft ICE.
+5. Load p1.png - p50.png into Microsoft ICE.

-5. Click your way through Microsoft ICE and leave all options as default, ICE will take a moment to automaticly stitch the images together.
+6. Click your way through Microsoft ICE and leave all options as default, ICE will take a moment to automaticly stitch the images together.

-6. Export the image from Microsoft ICE using your preferred resolution, format, etc.
+7. Export the image from Microsoft ICE using your preferred resolution, format, etc.

 ## Contributing